Effective: January 31st, 2022

 - Advisers and financial institutions, including, legal, tax, auditors, risk and compliance, notaries, and continuity support services;

-- Service providers, including, IT outsourcing and management.
+- Service providers, including, IT outsourcing and management and web analytics providers.
 In some instances, service providers will be directly responsible to you for their use of your personal information.
 They may be obliged by law to provide you with additional information regarding the personal information that they hold about you and how and why they process that information.
 Further information may be provided to you in a separate notice or may be obtained from such service providers directly, for example, via their websites;

-- Site visitors, such as when your identification is displayed as part of the social media news feed on the Site, or displayed in conjunction with your participation on a board or committee, or your paper;
+- Site visitors and the public, such as when your identification is displayed as part of the social media news feed on the Site, or displayed in conjunction with your participation on a board or committee, or authorship of a paper;

 - Government bodies and dispute resolution and law enforcement organizations, as applicable.